 A large water header tank was fitted into the system and mounted in the right hand sidepod.
 Additional cooling was provided with a small hydraulic oil cooler in the lefthand sidepod and the gearbox oil cooler mounted between the rear wing mounting plates.

 Sitting inside the small opening the driver had quite a welcoming cockpit.
 While not spacious, the broad-shouldered Mansell was able sit in a fully upholstered seat that spanned the width of the cockpit.
 One oddity with the Williams seats of the times is that to fit the entire moulding into the cockpit through the small opening, the seat had to be split left and right and fitted one half at a time!

-Behind the wheel the car ran a dashboard, lights at the top of the dash provided a shift LED, Puncture warning light and Active ride warning light.
+Behind the wheel the car ran a dashboard, lights at the top of the dash provided a shift LED, puncture warning light and active ride warning light.
 Then there was a digital LCD display for RPM and engine parameters.
-Around it there were several buttons to control the cars basic systems (Ignition, Rear Light, radio etc).
-As well as buttons, there was the novelty of rotary switches, these controlled the Engine maps, Traction control settings and Active ride settings.
+Around it there were several buttons to control the car’s basic systems (Ignition, Rear Light, radio etc).
+As well as the buttons, there was the novelty of rotary switches, which controlled the engine maps, traction control settings and active ride settings.